 Recently, the FD coefficients are being calculated in the time-space domain to improve accuracy.
 Etgen (2007) proposed to minimize the phase-velocity error using the least-squares (LS) method.
 Liu and Sen (2011a, b) developed new time-space domain FD methods by using a plane-wave theory and the Taylor-series expansion method.
 Zhang and Yao (2013) proposed the use of the simulated-annealing algorithm and gave an error limitation for determining the FD coefficients in the space or the time-space domain.
-Compared with the traditional high-order staggered-grid FD coefficient determined in the space domain by the Taylor-expansion method, these methods greatly improved the accuracy.
+Compared with the high-order staggered-grid FD coefficient determined in the space domain by the Taylor-expansion method, these methods greatly improved the accuracy.

-However, almost all of the previous staggered-grid FD methods utilizing the same staggered- grid FD operator for all the spatial derivatives in the first-order acoustic wave equation.
-The dispersion relation obtained is nonlinear and complex and optimized methods are needed to determine the FD coefficients (Liu and Sen, 2011b; Wang et al, 2014; Tan and Huang, 2014a,2014b).
+However, almost all of the previous staggered-grid FD methods utilize the same staggered-grid FD operator for all the spatial derivatives in the first-order acoustic wave-equation.
+The dispersion relation obtained is nonlinear and complex and optimized methods are needed to

+determine the FD coefficients (Liu and Sen, 2011b; Wang et al, 2014; Tan and Huang, 2014a, 2014b).
 We propose to use a simplified staggered-grid FD scheme in this paper.
 For some of the first-order spatial derivatives in the first-order acoustic wave-equation, we only use the simplest second-order staggered-grid FD operator.
-For other first-order spatial derivatives in the first- order acoustic waveequation, we use staggered-grid FD operator with normalstaggered grid FD operator length.
-The dispersion relation of the new staggered-grid FD scheme for the first-order acoustic wave equation is linear and can be solved with our previously proposed linear method (Liang et al. 2013; Liang et al. 2015).
-Because half of the first order spatial derivatives are discretized with the simplest second-order staggered-grid FD operator, our proposed method can save simulation time compared with previous staggered grid FD schemes (which is related to the length of the FD operator).
+For other first-order spatial derivatives in the first-order acoustic wave-equation, we use staggered-grid FD operator with normal staggered-grid FD operator length.
+The dispersion relation of the simplified staggered-grid FD scheme for the first-order acoustic wave equation is linear and can be solved with our previously proposed linear method (Liang et al. 2013; Liang et al. 2015).
+Because half of the first order spatial derivatives are discretized with the simplest second-order staggered-grid FD operator, our proposed method can save simulation time compared with previous staggered-grid FD schemes (which is related to the length of the FD operator).

 Determining the FD coefficients

-The first-order velocity-stress acoustic wave equation can be written as
+Acoustic wave equation in 2 dimensions can be written as

 （1）